Historical Performance PracticeThe study

 Example listening test (pdf)

-• The practice admission will be on Monday 8 April 2024 and will take place live at the conservatory.
+• The practice admission will be between 31 March and 11 April 2025 and will take place live at the conservatory.
 For the practical entrance exam, you need to prepare an assignment in advance.

 Below the different assignments per instrument.